- What Is the Critical Path of a Project?

 - Must-Have Features of Critical Path Software

-In project management, the critical path is the longest sequence of tasks that must be completed to successfully conclude a project, from start to finish.
-The tasks on the critical path are known as critical activities because if they’re delayed, the whole project will be delayed.
-By identifying the critical path, you can determine the total duration of a project, and you’ll have a clear picture of the project’s actual schedule.
+In project management, the critical path is the longest sequence of tasks that must be completed to complete a project.
+The tasks on the critical path are called critical activities because if they’re delayed, the whole project completion will be delayed.

 To find the critical path, project managers use the critical path method (CPM) algorithm to define the least amount of time necessary to complete each task with the least amount of slack.